yvann-ba/ComfyUI_Yvann-Nodes/README.md

 ### Audio Reactive Images To Video :

-##### Workflow File (click on the link, then on the "download raw file" button at the right and drop it into ComfyUI) 📜
+##### Workflow File (click on the link, then on "download raw file" button at the right and drop the file into ComfyUI) 📜
 [AudioReactive_ImagesToVideo_Yvann.json](WORKFLOW_AUDIO_REACTIVE/AudioReactive_ImagesToVideo_Yvann.json)

 ##### Youtube Tutorial (Click on the image)